RaisinTen/sokoban-action/INSTRUCTIONS.md

 <a href="https://github.com/features/actions"><img src="https://avatars0.githubusercontent.com/u/44036562?s=200&v=4" width="100px"></a>

 This game is made using GitHub Actions!
 When you click on the controls, it opens a new issue with a text to trigger the workflow.
-The action starts running and updates the [board](README.md) and replies to your issue.
+After you submit the issue, the action starts running and updates the [board](README.md) and replies to your issue.

 Now push! :smiley: